Corporate entertaining has come roaring back - KTVZ

 By Alexandra Peers CNN Business

-Samuel Roe, regional manager for Terlato wines, had business associates visiting a few weeks ago and called a friend at one of the most expensive rooftop eateries in New York to ask if his group could get a table.
+Samuel Roe, regional sales manager for Terlato Wines, had business associates visiting a few weeks ago and called a friend at one of the most expensive rooftop eateries in New York to ask if his group could get a table.

 He got a reservation, he said, but also a request: “Make sure to spend money.”

-Executives with corporate expense accounts who used to order $200 bottles of wine are “showing off” and ordering $1,000 ones these days, Terlato explained.
+Executives with corporate expense accounts who used to order $200 bottles of wine are “showing off” and ordering $1,000 ones these days, Roe explained.
 His friend didn’t want to get in trouble for bringing in a less-profitable party.
 The restaurant’s private room goes for $12,000 a night.
-It is always booked.
+Lately, it is always booked.

 Boosted by a Covid-era tax break-window that closes at the end of the year — and under pressure to cement ties and reassure clients — companies are now spending big on wining and dining current and potential customers.